 - The deadline for the online University application (http://www.2.calstate.edu/Apply/) is December 1.

 - The CAL STATE APPLY Application will ask for your “Statement of Purpose.”
 You are not required to enter this, but can can state, “Statement sent directly to department/program.”
 You WILL need to include your Statement of Purpose for the Department Application (Step 5 below).

-- IMPORTANT: Once you submit your SDSU application, Cal State Apply takes 7-10 days to generate a Red ID.
+- IMPORTANT: Once you submit your SDSU application, Cal State Apply takes 7-10 days to generate an Empl ID/Red ID.
 You will need this number to submit your DEPARTMENT application, so please figure this into your timeline.